singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 For example,  suppose you were asked to describe the object-oriented design for a coffee maker.
 This seems straightforward enough, right?
 Not quite.

 Your coffee maker might be an industrial machine designed to be used in a massive restaurant servicing hundreds of customers per hour and making ten different kinds of coffee products.
 Or it might be a very simple machine, designed to be used by the elderly for just simple black coffee.
-These use cases will signifi­ cantly impact your design.
+These use cases will significantly impact your design.

 **Step 2: Define the Core Objects**